cdsmith/votebot/README.md

-# Discord Voting Bot
+# Electable

-This is a Discord bot that facilitates running elections using various voting methods.
+Electable is a Discord bot that facilitates running elections using various voting methods.
 It implements interactive secret ballots to ensure an easy and private voting experience.
 Users can cast ballots for a variety of election types and ballot formats with a simple and intuitive user interface.

 ## Features